Snowball Cookies + VIDEO

 These cookies need to bake for about 14-15 minutes, just until they look set and the bottoms are lightly browned.
 You don’t want to underbake these cookies, but you also don’t want to overbake them, so just be sure to keep an eye on how they look in the oven.

 Once you take them out of the oven, let the cookies cool for about 5 minutes and roll them in some powdered sugar.
 Then once they’ve cooled completely, roll the cookies one more time in the powdered sugar to fully cover them.

 - When measuring your flour, avoid scooping it out of the container with the measuring cup.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.

 - Make sure to measure the cookies correctly.
 You’ll only need about 1 tablespoon of dough per cookie.
-A tablespoon cookie scoop or measuring spoon works great!
+A one tablespoon cookie scoop or measuring spoon works great!